mahlberg-lab/clic/docs/clicanalysis/general_functions.rst

 If you have already saved the results in a CSV file, you may want to print that file directly from your spreadsheet viewer.
-However, the CSV file will not preserve any of the colours or the highlighting that you may have created with the KWICGrouper function (see the subsection 'Concordance – KWICGrouper' in 5.2 below).
-In order to print the output in colour, go to the Chrome printing menu, click on 'More settings' and tick 'Background graphics' (see the following figure; other browsers should have similar settings).
+However, the CSV file will not preserve any of the colours or the highlighting that you may have created with the **KWICGrouper** function (see the :ref:`KWICGrouper` subsection of the Concordance documentation).
+In order to print the output in colour, go to the Chrome printing menu, click on 'More settings' and tick 'Background graphics' (see :numref:`figure-analysis-common-printing-settings`; other browsers should have similar settings).
 The layout also tends to print best in landscape format.
 You can then “print” the output to a PDF file or straight to your printer.

+.. _figure-analysis-common-printing-settings
 .. figure:: ../images/figure-analysis-common-printing-settings.png
-   :alt: figure-analysis-common-printing-settings

    Settings for printing CLiC output in colour using the Chrome print menu